AppXpress/PlatformModuleManager/README.md

-Using PM_Builder and PM_Extractor
+Using pmbuilder and pmextractor
 ============

-Bash script PM_Builder allows you to zip up a specifically structured GIT repository and zip it up so it is ready to import in one step.
+Bash script pmbuilder allows you to zip up a specifically structured GIT repository and zip it up so it is ready to import in one step.

-Bash script PM_Extractor allows you to unzip an exported platform module and merge it with your local working directory.
+Bash script pmextractor allows you to unzip an exported platform module and merge it with your local working directory.
 The script will not push these changes to Git, this must be done manually.